kentavr009/bypass_Amazon_Captcha/README.md

 # Amazon Captcha Bypass Script

 This script is designed to bypass Amazon Captcha by automating the process of solving Captchas using the 2captcha service.
-For detailed configuration settings, please refer to the associated article.
+For detailed configuration settings, please refer to the associated article - https://www.reddit.com/r/ChatGPT/comments/19crpht/automated_solution_for_amazon_waf_captcha_even/

 ## Getting Started